 Everyone is busy with barely enough time for a workout or a jog in the park to maintain physical fitness.
 To say that today’s human being exists on a material plane and that too a chaotic one is an understatement.
 Lack of physical fitness and lack of internal mental harmony leads to many lifestyle-related diseases and skewed social relationships.
-In this scenario, yoga arrived as a perceived panacea for ills that plague the modern man.
+And this why we have brought this post on how yoga helps in physical and mental well being.

 Yoga Travels to the West